LordRafa/AndroidStudioOnDocker/README.md

 # How to use

+First download the [latest](https://github.com/LordRafa/AndroidStudioOnDocker/releases/latest) release and untar it.

-Run the install.sh and follow any further instruction.
+Run the ==install.sh== inside and follow any further instruction.

 After the installer finish you will find Android Studio Docker on the applications list.